ahmadassaf/blog-posts/data/blog/Programming/2016-09-21-power-up-a-hero-blog-with-jekyll.md

 The `new` command here will create an install of Jekyll with the default theme.

-Jekyll comes with a built-in development server. `jekyll serve` command start this server on your machine and starts watching your files for changes similar to Grunt or Gulp.
+Jekyll comes with a built-in development server. `jekyll `serve` command starts this server on your machine and starts watching your files for changes similar to Grunt or Gulp.

-For more detailed instructions about setting about Jekyll sites, i recommend reading:
+For more detailed instructions about setting up Jekyll sites, I recommend reading:

 - [Getting Started with Jekyll ](https://scotch.io/tutorials/getting-started-with-jekyll-plus-a-free-bootstrap-3-starter-theme)
 - [Make a Static Website with Jekyll](https://www.taniarascia.com/make-a-static-website-with-jekyll/)